openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/err/README.md

 *   DUT has the following configuration on its IBGP and EBGP peering
     *   Extended route retention (ERR) enabled.
     *   ERR configuration has the retention time of 300 secs configured
     *   ERR has a retention-policy `STALE-ROUTE-POLICY` attached.
-The DUT **MUST** apply this policy on post-policy adj-rib-in routes.
-Therefore, import export policy applied to the routes must not be overridden by this policy, it MUST instead be additive.
-    *   "STALE-ROUTE-POLICY" has policy-statements to
-    *   identify routes tagged with community `NO-ERR` and have an action of "REJECT" so such routes aren't considered for ERR but only GR (RFC8538)
+    *   "STALE-ROUTE-POLICY" has policy-statements to identify routes tagged with community `NO-ERR` and have an action of "REJECT" so such routes aren't considered for ERR but only GR (RFC8538)
     *   identify routes tagged with community `ERR-NO-DEPREF` and have an action of "ACCEPT" so such routes are considered for ERR.
 Also ADD community `STALE` to the existing community list attached as part of the regular